 As a final remark, please note that the version numbers of the various Modelica packages have no relation with the version numbers of the OpenModelica tool itself.
 Since version 1.19.0, OpenModelica is no longer shipped with built-in installed libraries, that are instead managed independently by the user with the online Package Manager.
-You can install and use old and new versions of a certain open source Modelica library using the latest released version of OpenModelica, by using the Package Manager.
-We strive to make sure that new released versions of OpenModelica are backwards-compatible, meaning that you should always be able to run the same models/libraries with a new version of OpenModelica if you could with an older version of the tool.
+You can install and use old and new versions of a certain open source Modelica library using the latest released version of OpenModelica are backwards-compatible, meaning that you should always be able to run the same models/libraries with a new version of OpenModelica if you could with an older version of the tool.
 Hence, we strongly advise you to always use the latest released version of OpenModelica, even if you are running old models; by doing so, you benefit from faster performance, more robust numerical performance, new tool features, and a lot of bug fixes.